-The Company's performance under ongoing Covid-19 situation
+The Company's performance

 The Company's has successfully performed through first, second, and current Covid-19 waves, all of which have left minimal impact on the operational performance for the Company.
-The Company has had relative stable portfolio quality throughout this period and it comfortably enters 2021 from both operational perspective as well as future funding availability perspective:
+The Company has had relative stable portfolio quality throughout this period and it comfortably enters 2022 from both operational perspective as well as future funding availability perspective:

-- Considering its own planned loan issuance volume (1.8-3 million EUR), as well as its service and agency arrangements with subsidiary JSC Renti and related party JSC Primero finance, the Company plans to service circa 5,2 thousand new lease, loan and rent contracts, which is 37% higher compared to 2020.
-Operations were unaffected by the second Covid-19 wave in 2020, therefore Company's management believes that further growth in service volumes is a reasonably conservative assumption. - -Revenue to net portfolio ratio is forecasted to remain at the same 60% level as at year ended 31.12.2021 comparing to year ended 31.12.2020. - -Selling expense expected to be at the level of 1,6% from total issued loan volumes, administrative expenses at the level of 18,8% from planned net loan portfolio as of 31.12.2021.
+- Considering its own planned loan issuance volume (3.3 million EUR), as well as its service and agency arrangements with subsidiary JSC Renti and related party JSC Primero finance, the Company plans to service circa 4,3 thousand new lease, loan and rent contracts, which is 26% higher compared to 2021.
+Operations were unaffected by the third Covid-19 wave in

+2021, therefore Company's management believes that further growth in service volumes is a reasonably conservative assumption given the lift of Covid-19 restrictions in 2022.

 The Company monitors its liquidity ratios on an ongoing basis.
 The main liquidity ratios for the Company are capitalisation ratio and interest coverage ratio.
-As at 31 December 2020, the Company's capitalisation ratio and interest coverage ratio were accordingly 1,53 and 2,61 (31.12.2019: 0,52 and 2,43), indicating stable liquidity outlook for the Company.
-The Company has maintained strong funding and liquidity position with its robust diversified funding base, and it has improved significantly after public offering, as at 31 December 2020 the Company is compliant with all financial covenants.
+As at 31 December 2021, the Company's capitalisation ratio and interest coverage ratio were accordingly 1,60 and 2,59 (31.12.2020: 1,53 and 2,61), indicating stable liquidity outlook for the Company.
+The Company has maintained strong funding and liquidity position with its robust diversified funding base, and it has improved significantly after public offering, as at 31 December 2021 the Company is compliant with all financial covenants.
 The Company's management foresees that it will be able to fully satisfy the requirements of financial covenants in the future as well.

-On March 1, 2021, through public offering the Company issued new secured corporate bond (LV0000802452) in the amount of EUR 30 million, which from March 31, 2021 is included in the regulated market of NASDAQ OMX Baltic (Note 41).
+On March 1, 2021, through public offering the Company issued new secured corporate bond (LV0000802452) in the amount of EUR 30 million, which from March 31, 2021 is included in the regulated market of NASDAQ OMX Baltic (Note 29).

 The Company controls its liquidity by managing the amount of funding it attracts through P2P platform Mintos and other sources.
 P2P platform Mintos provides management greater flexibility to manage the level of borrowings and available cash balances.
 Despite the current uncertainty in the global economy, the amount of loans funded through Mintos have remained stable, demonstrating that investors trust in Mogo as a stable company, and they continue to invest in Mogo loans.
-The Management believes that current macroeconomical environment is favorable for further sustained debt raise or refinance activities, which was recently provide by successful Latvian bonds' refinance that closed on 1st and 2nd of March 2021.
-For more information on liquidity risk refer to Note 39.